In unison with Earth’s warming atmosphere, youth climate activism has accelerated in recent years.

 Now, local farming families like Stella’s, supported by World Vision are turning the tide with Farmer Managed Natural Regeneration (FMNR).

-FMNR is more than just a strategy, it’s a lifeline for kids like Stella.
+FMNR is more than just a strategy, it’s a lifeline for kids like Ruth.
 Restoring the land doesn’t just improve soil quality and productivity, it directly mitigates climate impacts by lowering carbon emissions and reducing heat and evaporation.
 There are other benefits too.

-“We are not missing school as our caregivers give us enough food, our performance has improved, we easily get firewood from [the] FNMR plot [and] get enough time to study and do homework,” adds Stella.
+“We are not missing school as our caregivers give us enough food, our performance has improved, we easily get firewood from [the] FNMR plot [and] get enough time to study and do homework,” adds Ruth.

 At World Vision, our mission is to help people survive, recover, and build a future that can sustain life and livelihoods for generations to come.